This article will assist you in formatting any Quickbooks file with the following account structure:

 - Then press Ctrl+Enter to add this formula to all of the column’s cells.
 This formula will add the data from all columns left of the new column to our new column.
 So, every account and account number will be consolidated into our new row.

-NOTE: Depending on how complex your account structure is, you may need to add more rows to the formula above.
+NOTE: Depending on how complex your account structure is, you may need to add more columns to the formula above.

 - Once complete, you'll only see entries from columns B, C, and D in our new Accounts column.